 The capstone experience may be completed in partnership with a community organization or agency, at the discretion of the student and the advisor.
-Other options for capstones may be proposed and approved by the student's advisor and the concentration directors.
+Other capstones options may be proposed and approved by the student's advisor and the concentration directors.

 1. Grant writing.
-The student will prepare a grant proposal (to a foundation, non-governmental organization, community-based organization, or to a federal agency) to address a specific health behavior change problem.
+The student will prepare a grant proposal (to a foundation, non-governmental organization, community-based organization, or federal agency) to address a specific health behavior change problem.